§ 05

 Netherlands · vs Tunisia · 25 June · base camp Riverside, MOStreetcar Grille / Friction Brewing / Varsity Club; Oranje takeover

-The Netherlands is the third Pot 1 team based in the KC metro for training (at the KC Current Training Center in Riverside, MO, the NWSL Current's 2022-opened complex) and brings enormous traveling support.4 The Oranje wave is one of the defining sights of any World Cup, and Dutch supporters are notoriously good at taking over a host city.
+The Netherlands is the third Pot 1 team based in the KC metro for training (at the KC Current Training Center in Riverside, MO, the NWSL Current's 2022-opened complex) and brings large traveling support.4 Dutch supporters are notoriously good at taking over a host city.
 Netherlands plays one group-stage match at Arrowhead but the Oranje presence in town will be felt for weeks before and after.

 The matchday venue strategy:

-• Streetcar Grille (downtown) is the de facto international-football room and a Manchester United / general-EPL anchor.
-Opens early for soccer matches, mixed crowd, large soccer following.
-Locals consistently identify it as one of the city's main soccer rooms.25 For Netherlands matches it's the unaffiliated default for the Dutch-American supporter scene plus locals coming out for the orange.
+- Streetcar Grille (downtown) is the de facto international-football room and a Manchester United / general-EPL anchor.
+Opens early for soccer matches, mixed crowd, large soccer following, the most-cited general soccer bar in town.25 For Netherlands matches it's the unaffiliated default for the Dutch-American supporter scene plus locals coming out for the orange.

 Supporters: Oranje.
 Country-specific term: supporter / aanhanger.
 Pre-match anthem: Wilhelmus, the world's oldest national anthem.
 Songs you'll hear: "Hup Holland Hup"; the loud "Wij houden van Oranje" (André Hazes); the late-2000s "Het is ee-Oranje".
 The Dutch supporter scene is defined by its visual takeover: orange shirts, orange wigs, full body paint, the Oranje Leeuwin lion mascot, brass bands.
 If you wear any other color on the streetcar at 4pm on 25 June you will look out of place.

-Dutch-American context Most of the larger Dutch-American population centers are in West Michigan and Iowa (Pella, Orange City).
+Most of the larger Dutch-American population centers are in West Michigan and Iowa (Pella, Orange City).
 Metro KC's Dutch population is small.
 The supporter room at Arrowhead and the downtown bars on 25 June will lean traveling support and Kansas City soccer locals more than diaspora.
-That said, the Oranje travel support is famously enormous.
+That said, the Oranje traveling support is large.
 Brace for orange.

 Austria · vs Algeria · 27 JuneGrünauer is the only proper Austrian room in town